 #2 – The Chance of Death Throughout a Worker’s Career is 1 in 200

 This study shows that throughout a 45-year career in the construction industry, workers have a one out of 200 chance of dying on the job.
 And, during this same tenure, a worker has a 75% chance of sustaining an injury that will leave them disabled.
 The study also claims that construction workers are at a greater risk of dying early compared to other industries.

 #3 – New Construction Workers Could Be at a Greater Risk of Injury

 Data shows that 60% of construction workplace accidents occur within the employee’s first year on the job.
 There could be a number of factors that contribute to this figure, including lack of training, lack of experience, or a lack of understanding about the safety risks on a job site.

 #4 – Nearly a Fifth of Workplace Deaths Come From the Construction Industry

-Between 2002 and 2012, nearly 20% of all work-related deaths came from the construction industry.
+Between 2002 and 2012, nearly 20% of all work-related deaths came from the building materials and construction industry.
 More than half of these deaths resulted from the “fatal four” causes: electrocution, falls, being struck by an object, and being crushed between two objects.